 The Wartime Photography of Jewish Partisan Faye Schulman

 Born in Poland in 1924, Faye Schulman received her first camera from her brother when she was 13.
-It was that camera which ultimately saved her life, and allowed her to later document Jewish partisan activity.
-She is one of the only known Jewish partisan photographers.
+That camera ultimately saved her life and allowed her to document Jewish partisan activity later.
+As a result, she is one of the only known Jewish partisan photographers.

-Schulman's rare collection of images captures the camaraderie, horror and loss, bravery and triumph of the rag-tag, tough partisan—some Jewish, some not—who fought the Germans and their collaborators.
+Schulman's rare collection of images captures the camaraderie, horror, loss, bravery, and triumph of the rag-tag, resilient partisans—some Jewish, some not—who fought the Germans and their collaborators.

-A filmed interview with Faye discussing specific photographs has been made as a companion to the exhibition.
-You can view excerpts from these interviews below.
+A filmed interview with Faye discussing specific photographs accompanies the exhibition.
+View excerpts from these interviews below.